cpowel10/devops-final/weekly_notes/week1/notes/java.md

 and by creating constructors

-Why we use static keyword with variables and classes.
-Why we use static with main method in java.
+Why we use static keyword with variables and classes.	- Chris Powell Why we use static with main method in java.		-
 - What is the finally keyword?
 Will a finally block in a try catch block run if both try and catch have return statements Can you talk about exceptions?
 Classpath versus Path.
 Ways split a String
 is there a specific order on which keywords you use when creating a method.
 Can a static method be overridden in Java?
 What is the difference between the static and final keywords in Java?